treehouse/ssl_requirement/README.md

     end
     end

-You are able to turn disable ssl redirects by adding the following environment configuration file:
+You are able to turn off ssl redirects by adding the following environment configuration file:

     SslRequirement.disable_ssl_check = true